networktocode/ntc-netbox-plugin-onboarding/README.md

 A new device can be onboarded via :
 - A web form
 - A CSV form to import multiple devices in bulk. `/plugins/onboarding/import/`
-- An API, `POST /plugins​/onboarding​/onboarding​/`
+- An API, `POST /api/plugins​/onboarding​/onboarding​/`

 During a successful onboarding process, a new device will be created in NetBox with its management interface and its primary IP assigned.
 The management interface will be discovered on the device based on the IP address provided.

 ### Consult the status of onboarding tasks

-The status of the onboarding process for each device is maintain is a dedicated table in NetBox and can be retrive :
+The status of the onboarding process for each device is maintained is a dedicated table in NetBox and can be retrived :
 - Via the UI `/plugins/onboarding/`
-- Via the API `GET /plugins​/onboarding​/onboarding​/`
+- Via the API `GET /api/plugins​/onboarding​/onboarding​/`

 <ADD SCREEN SHOT HERE>